jindrichmynarz/dissertation/parts/data_preparation.md

 Flexible data model of RDF and the expressive power of RDF vocabularies and ontologies enable to handle variation in the processed data sources.
 Vocabularies and ontologies make RDF into a self-describing data format.
 Producing RDF as the output of data extraction provides a leverage for the subsequent parts of the ETL process, since the RDF structure allows to express complex operations transforming the data.
-Moreover, the homogeneous structure of RDF *"obsoletes the structural heterogeneity problem and makes integration from multiple data sources possible even if their schemas differ or are unknown"* ([Mihindukulasooriya, García-Castro, Esteban-Gutiérrez, 2013](#Mihindukulasooriya2013)).
+Moreover, the homogeneous structure of RDF *"obsoletes the structural heterogeneity problem and makes integration from multiple data sources possible even if their schemas differ or are unknown"* [@Mihindukulasooriya2013].
 Explicit, machine-readable description of RDF data enables to automate many data processing tasks.
 In the context of data preparation, this feature of RDF reduces the need for manual intervention in the data preparation process, which decreases its cost and increases its consistency by avoiding human-introduced errors.
-However, *"providing a coherent and integrated view of data from [linked data] resources retains classical challenges for data integration (e.g., identification and resolution of format inconsistencies in value representation, handling of inconsistent structural representations for related concepts, entity resolution)"* ([Paton et al., 2012](#Paton2012)).
+However, *"providing a coherent and integrated view of data from [linked data] resources retains classical challenges for data integration (e.g., identification and resolution of format inconsistencies in value representation, handling of inconsistent structural representations for related concepts, entity resolution)"* [@Paton2012].

-Linked data provides a way to practice pay-as-you-go data integration ([ibid.](#Paton2012)).
+Linked data provides a way to practice pay-as-you-go data integration [@Paton2012].
-The pay-as-you-go principle suggests to reduce costs invested up-front into data preparation, recognize opportunities for incremental refinement of the prepared data, and revise which opportunities to invest in based on user feedback ([Paton et al., 2016](#Paton2016)).
+The pay-as-you-go principle suggests to reduce costs invested up-front into data preparation, recognize opportunities for incremental refinement of the prepared data, and revise which opportunities to invest in based on user feedback [@Paton2016].
 The required investment in data preparation is inversely proportional to the willingness of users to tolerate imperfections in data.
 In our case, we use feedback from evaluation of matchmaking as an indirect indication of the parts of data preparation that need to be improved.

 The principal goal of ETL is to add value to data.
 A key way to do so is to improve data quality.
 Since data quality is typically defined as fitness for use, we focus on the fitness of the prepared data for matchmaking in particular.
-Fitness for this use is affected by several data quality dimensions ([Batini, Scannapieco, 2006](#Batini2006)).
+Fitness for this use is affected by several data quality dimensions [@Batini2006].
 The key relevant dimensions are duplication and completeness.
 Lack of duplicate entities reduces the search space matchmaking has to explore.
 On the contrary, duplicates break links that can be leveraged by matchmaking.